How do Supplemental Property Tax Bills work?

 The tax bills will show amounts due for the previous owner (based on his/her value basis).
 Then you will be sent a supplemental bill(s) with the difference for your new value basis (based on your purchase price)…this will be applied by the county according to the date you took possession.
 These supplemental tax bills essentially adjust for the property value change from the previous owner’s basis to your new basis.

-Supplemental tax bills are not sent to lenders and are to be paid by you.
+For those with impound accounts, supplemental tax bills are not automatically sent to loan servicers.
+Therefore, you may have to notify your loan servicer and send a copy of the bills over in order to get them paid by your servicer (assuming your impound account is sufficiently funded).
+Otherwise, the supplemental bills must be paid by you.
 Supplemental bills generally only occur in the first year and cease once the regular property tax bills reflect your accurate value basis for property taxes.

 We hope this helps clear up how the county’s supplemental taxes work.